 - Fighting parasitic infections

 - Preventing food-borne illnesses and aiding in digestive issues

-Oregano oil is widely available in bottled liquid extract, capsule and tablet form; wild P73 oregano oil is the most potent.
-For the capsules and tablets, follow the manufacturer’s instructions.
+Oregano oil is widely available in bottled liquid extract as well as capsule and tablet form; wild P73 oregano oil is the most potent.
+For capsules and tablets, follow manufacturer instructions.

-For the liquid, dilute the oregano oil with 100 percent pure olive oil at a rate of 1 drop of olive oil per 1 drop of oregano oil.
+How to take oregano oil?
+For the liquid form, dilute oregano oil with 100 percent pure olive oil at a rate of 1 drop of olive oil per 1 drop of oregano oil.
 Use a sterilized dropper bottle.
 Drop 1 to 2 drops of the diluted oil under the tongue and hold it there for a few minutes; then flush with water.
 You can gargle the water with a few drops of oregano oil for a few minutes and then swallow.

 Note: If you suffer from heart disease or high blood pressure and are taking prescription medications, seek the advice of your doctor or an integrative physician regarding the use of supplements, herbs or essential oils.

 Have you tried oregano oil for cholesterol or any other condition?
 Tell us about your experience in the Comments section below.

 “Antioxidant activity and phenolic compounds in selected herbs.
 J Agric Food Chem 2002;49:5165-70.
 2002.